MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-device-connectivity.md

 ### Use Defender for Endpoint Client Analyzer to validate connectivity with new URLs pre-onboarding

-Run Defender for Endpoint Client Analyzer on device to confirm pre-onboarding connectivity with new endpoints:
+Run Defender for Endpoint Client Analyzer on devices to confirm pre-onboarding connectivity with new endpoints:

 1. Download and extract [Client analyzer](https://aka.ms/BetaMDEAnalyzer).

 2. Download the 'simplified' onboarding package for relevant OS by navigating to ***Settings \> Endpoints \> Device management\> Onboarding*** in Microsoft 365 Defender portal.

-    1. Extract the .cmd from onboarding package
+    1. Extract the .cmd from onboarding package.

 3. Open a command prompt as an administrator.